Bill Kitchen (inventor): Unicoaster

 In 2006, Kitchen filed the first patent for his "Big wheel roundabout amusement ride" he developed along with John Chance.
-Chance Rides, Inc. then developed the first park-based installation under license, branded for Nickelodeon Universe as BrainSurge in March 20th, 2010.
+Chance Rides, Inc. then developed the first park-based installation under license, branded for Nickelodeon Universe as BrainSurge on March 20, 2010.
 The following year, a second installation was opened in San Diego's Belmont Park on January 16, 2011.
 After further developing the concept into a full roller-coaster style track ride, Kitchen filed a supplemental patent.
 Shortly after Chance Rides opened the most recent Unicoaster ("Jimmy Neutron's Atom Smasher") at the American Dream on October 25, 2019, Kitchen made a deal with them to regain all manufacturing and distribution rights for all future versions of the Unicoaster.

 Polercoaster

 In 2009, Kitchen filed to change the name of his company, then called "Patent Lab, LLC" (Previously Skyventure, Inc.) into its current incarnation, U.S. Thrillrides, LLC.
 Then in 2011, he filed a patent for a "Tower Ride" that would become the basis for both his Skyspire and Polercoaster ride concepts.
 By November, 2014 Kitchen had licensed the Florida rights for his invention to Skyplex where it was announced the first Polercoaster would be the tallest rollercoaster in the world, (called the "Skyscraper") and would be built by 2017.
 The project was delayed by setbacks however, as Universal Studios, Orlando lobbied the county's zoning and planning board to deny the required building permits in 2015, resulting in an advisory vote against the project.
-The well publicized debate drew public attention, resulting in a vote and subsequent win for the developers of Skyplex, Joshua Wallack, Bernard and Robert Friedman, along with Kitchen who has remained a consultant on the project.
-After a number of additional administrative and budget-related setbacks, the Skyplex project is still claimed to be moving forward but has not yet broken ground and is unlikely to be open by 2020 as claimed by the developer.
+The well publicized debate drew public attention, resulting in a vote and subsequent win for the developers of Skyplex, Joshua Wallack, Bernard and Robert Friedman, along with Kitchen who had remained a consultant on the project.
+After a number of additional administrative and budget-related setbacks, the Skyplex project was still claimed to be moving forward but hadn't broke ground and the opening was set for 2020 as claimed by the developer.
+The project was then cancelled in 2023, after the companies that were set to build the project went bankrupt.